OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 title: Richard Pietro's Open Government Tour Retrospective
 ---

-It began with this tweet.
-This is how I met Richard Pietro.

 <blockquote class="twitter-tweet" lang="en"><p>Hello <a href="https://twitter.com/stungeye">@stungeye</a>!
 I read that you&#39;re part of Open Democracy Manitoba and thought you might be interested about a project I&#39;m working on :-)</p>&mdash; Richard Pietro (@richardpietro) <a href="https://twitter.com/richardpietro/status/456969530200580096">April 18, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br>

-After replying I would learn of Richard's plan to drive his motorcycle across the country promoting democratic engagement by way of technology, transparency and accountability.
-The intent of his tour was to introduce Open Government to Canadians.
-And so this past summer, in cities across Canada, Richard modeled civic engagement as an art form, curating open government discussions with public servants, programmers, journalists, entrepreneurs, and citizens.
+It began with this tweet.
+After replying I would learn of Richard's plan to tour Canada promoting democratic engagement.
+This past summer, in cities across Canada, Richard modeled civic engagement as an art form, curating discussions on **Open** Government with public servants, programmers, journalists, entrepreneurs, and engaged citizens.

+> Open government is the governing doctrine which holds that citizens have the right to access the documents and proceedings of the government to allow for effective public oversight. [source](https://en.wikipedia.org/wiki/Open_government)

-On August 11th 2014 Richard Pietro’s Open Government Tour attracted a crowd of engaged citizens to the Millennium Library in downtown Winnipeg.
+On August 11th 2014 Richard Pietro’s Open Government Tour attracted a crowd to the Millennium Library in downtown Winnipeg.
 The event was sponsored by [Open Democracy Manitoba](http://opendemocracymanitoba.ca), and hosted by [Community News Commons](http://www.communitynewscommons.org/) and the [Winnipeg Public Library](http://wpl.winnipeg.ca/library/).
-The crowd was eager to hear Richard and guests introduce the Open Government movement with home grown examples.
+The crowd was eager to hear Richard and guests introduce the Open Government movement while discussing home grown examples with local guests.
+We were happy with the turnout of nearly seventy five people, which included a number of city journalists and three mayoral candidates for the 2014 Winnipeg Election: Brian Bowman, Robert-Falcon Oullette and Judy Wasylycia-Leis.

 The event was co-moderated by Richard and myself ([Kyle Geske](http://twitter.com/stungeye) of Open Democracy Manitoba).
-We were happy with the turnout of nearly seventy five people, which included a number of city journalists and three mayoral candidates for the 2014 Winnipeg Election: Brian Bowman, Robert-Falcon Oullette and Judy Wasylycia-Leis.
+I'd met Richard that morning with fellow ODM member Ken Harasym at a motorbike shop on Pembina.
+Richard was touring the country on his bike and he was having

 The evening started with Richard defining Open Government and Open Data and why they are important, with the help of a few memes.